The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Results

 Each layer of processing unitary contains $2n$ variational parameters, the components of $\vec{\theta}_{il}$.
 Considering $L_{2}$ processing layers, the total unitary becomes

 with $\vec{\Theta} = (\vec{\Theta}_{1},\cdots, \vec{\Theta}_{L_{2}})$.

+Figure \ref{fig:circuit_ansatz} shows the circuit ansatz described above for $n=4$ qubits and two encoding and processing layers.

 We run the meta-VQE for the XXZ model with a transverse field $\lambda=0.75$.
 The training set of $\Delta$ points is composed of 20 equispaced points between $\Delta=-1.1$ and $\Delta=1.1$.
-The performance of optimized meta-VQE was then tested by evaluation on 100 equispaced testing points between the same $\Delta$ values.
+The performance of the meta-VQE is then tested through evaluation on 100 equispaced testing points between the same $\Delta$ values (and using the parameter values found after the training).

-To check if the encoding strategy of meta-VQE entails an advantage, we run a meta-VQE with no encoding layers, i.e. all layers have the form of $U_{l}$ from Eq. \eqref{eq:U_proc} (globally-averaged VQE, \emph{GA-VQE}).
+To check whether the encoding strategy of the meta-VQE entails an advantage, we run a meta-VQE with no encoding layers, i.e. all layers have the form of $U_{l}$ in Eq. \eqref{eq:U_proc} (a globally-averaged VQE, \emph{GA-VQE}).
 The number of optimization parameters is then lower than the original meta-VQE, so we keep the same total number of layers to maintain the circuit depth.

-To check the possible advantage of the meta-VQE learning strategy, we compare the results with a standard VQE.
-Again, we keep the total number of layers of $L_{1}+L_{2}$ and all layers are of the form of $U_{l}$ from Eq. \eqref{eq:U_proc}.
-We do not consider a single-point VQE with encoding part because the encoding function $w\Delta + \phi$ can be expressed with a single angle, $\theta$, reducing the circuit to a standard VQE.
-Encoding only has an effect within simultaneous optimization of different points.
+To check the possible advantage of the meta-VQE learning strategy, we compare the results with those from a standard VQE.
+Again, we keep the total number of layers of $L_{1}+L_{2}$ and all layers are of the form of $U_{l}$ in Eq. \eqref{eq:U_proc}.
+We do not consider a single-point VQE with an encoding part because the encoding function $w\Delta + \phi$ can be expressed with a single angle, $\theta$, reducing the circuit to a standard VQE.
+Encoding only has an effect only in the simultaneous optimization of different points.
+In total, the meta-VQE and opt-meta-VQE need $n(4L_{1} + 2L_{2})$ variational parameters and GA-VQE and the standard VQE need $n(2L_{1} + 2L_{2})$.